Robustness of the pathwise structure of fluctuations in stochastic homogenization

 and satisfies the ellipticity property

-for some $\lambda>0$ (this notion of functional coercivity is weaker than pointwise ellipticity for systems).
+for some $\lambda>0$; this notion of functional coercivity is weaker than pointwise ellipticity for systems.
 Throughout the article we use scalar notation, but no iota in the proofs would change for systems under assumptions~\eqref{f.56} and \eqref{f.40}.
-For all $\e>0$ we set $\Aa_\e:=\Aa(\frac \cdot \e)$, and for all deterministic vector fields $f\in C^\infty_c(\R^d)^d$ we consider the random family $(u_\e)_{\e>0}$ of unique Lax-Milgram solutions in $\R^d$ (which henceforth means the unique weak solutions in $\dot H^1(\R^d)$) of the rescaled problems
+For all $\e>0$, we set $\Aa_\e:=\Aa(\frac \cdot \e)$, and for a deterministic vector field $f\in C^\infty_c(\R^d)^d$ we consider the random family $(u_\e)_{\e>0}$ of unique Lax-Milgram solutions in $\R^d$ (which henceforth means the unique weak solutions in $\dot H^1(\R^d)$) of the rescaled problems

 (The choice of considering an equation on the whole space rather than on a bounded set allows us to focus on fluctuations in the bulk, and avoid effects of boundary layers.
-The choice of taking a right-hand side (RHS) in divergence form allows us to treat all dimensions at once.)
+The choice of taking a right-hand side (RHS) in divergence form allows to treat all dimensions at once.)
 It is known since the pioneering work of Papanicolaou and Varadhan~\cite{PapaVara} and Kozlov~\cite{Kozlov-79} that, almost surely, $u_\e$ converges weakly (in $\dot H^1(\R^d)$) as $\e \downarrow 0$ to the unique Lax-Milgram solution $\bar u$ in $\R^d$ of

 where $\bar\Aa$ is a deterministic and constant matrix that only depends on the law of $\Aa$.
 More precisely, for any direction $e\in \R^d$, the projection $\bar\Aa e$ is the expectation of the flux of the corrector in the direction $e$,